AdityaPrasadMishra/HAAI_Persuasive_Actions/ReadMe.md

 ### Project for CSE 591 - Human Aware AI

-## Aim - To test if persuasion works as proper explnation for humans.
+## Aim - To test if persuasion works as proper explanation for humans.